xambaoms/lab/Network/routeserver-transit-er-gw/README.md

 ![Network Architecture](./images/lab-architeture.png)

- All Azure configs are done in Azure CLI and AWS CLI and, you can change them as needed to match your environment.
+ All Azure and AWS configs are done in Azure CLI or AWS CLI, and you can change them as needed to match your environment.

  **References:**</br>
  [What is Azure Route Server](https://docs.microsoft.com/en-us/azure/route-server/overview)</br>